joseph-flinn/site/data/posts/0075-daily-journaling-report-2.md

     [[journal/2025-01-02###Today's Plan]]
     #blog
 ```

+There are two sections: **Backlog** and **Completed** and each of those sections have subsections
+for projects and tasks.
+The project backlog is used for both budding project ideas and for projects
-The Project backlog links to the Project Note for that project.
-If the project has yet to be
+that are under way.
+If a project has yet to be initiated with a _Project Note_, the project backlog
-initiated, the Project backlog links to the list of journal entries in Daily Notes that pertain to
+links to a list of journal entries in _Daily Notes_ that are related to the ideation phase of the
-the project.
-Once the Project has been initiated, those journal links are moved into the Project
+project.
+Once the project has been initiated, the project backlog links to the newly created
-Note.
+_Project Note_ and the journal entries are moved to it.

-Individual backlog Tasks link back to the Daily Note where it originated to keep context of why I
+Individual backlog tasks link back to the _Daily Note_ where it originated so that the context is
-created the note.
-The task tags are currently not used, but I have included them as a way of some
+saved as to why the task needs to be done.
+The task tags are currently not used, but I have included
-day filtering with a tool similar to [vault-tasks](https://github.com/louis-thevenet/vault-tasks).
+them as a way of some day filtering with a tool similar to
-Once the Task is completed, a link to the Daily Note where it was completed is added to the
+[vault-tasks](https://github.com/louis-thevenet/vault-tasks).
+When I decide to work on a task, I'll
+add it as a priority for that day's _Daily Note_ and add a link to the backlog task.

-"metadata" of the task and it is moved to the **Completed** section.
+Once a task or project is complete, it is moved to the **Completed** section.
+I do not have a
+specific reason for keeping completed tasks around.
+The best that I have is that I want to keep a
+history of the tasks that I have completed in case I want to do some sort of analysis or personal
+quarterly/annual report over time.

-While the Project Note template is still under development, the current format looks like this:
+While the _Project Note_ template is still under development, the current format looks like this:

 ```
 # Project Name